 The zucchini is the star of the show with this recipe!
 There are just a few other ingredients you'll need.

 - Zucchini: 3 medium, or 2 large zucchini will be perfect.
-You'll want to cut these into ½ inch x 3 ½ inch "sticks" or "fries".
-Ideally you want these to all fit on one baking sheet, so keep that in mind!
-This would also work with yellow summer squash.
+Ideally, you want these to all fit on one baking sheet, so keep that in mind!

 - Breadcrumbs: I like to use Panko Breadcrumbs but you could also make your own breadcrumbs (a great way to use up some crusty, past-its-prime bread, if you have some!).